Message from the Inquiry Chair, Dame Silvia Cartwright:

-While the Inquiry has been established by the Government, it is important to mention that it operates independently, and will report its findings to the Governor-General and Government later this year.
+While the Inquiry has been established by the Government, it is important to mention that it operates independently and will report its findings and recommendations to the Governor-General.

 In order for the Inquiry to get the best picture of experiences with EQC, and to recommend any changes that might be needed, we need people to participate.

 We asked anyone who had an experience with EQC, such as a claim from one of the earthquakes, to share that experience and what changes they thought could make for better results in the future.